VAlgoLang/VAlgoLang/README.md

 ## Installation

-ManimDSL produces python code that needs to run on manim to generate the mp4 files.
+ManimDSL produces Python code that needs to run on Manim to generate the mp4 files.
 Please  follow the [documentation](https://manimce.readthedocs.io/en/latest/installation.html) and follow the instructions according to your operating system.